mushroomfire/mdapy/README.rst

 Release Notes
 --------------

-V0.9.8 (Under Development)
+V0.9.8 (November 13, 2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Update support for Polars>=0.19.13
 - Support clustering with multi cutoff distance for different elemental pairs.
 - Add species clustering feature.
-- Assign `k3d <https://matplotlib.org/>`_ as an optional dependency.
+- Let `k3d <https://matplotlib.org/>`_ be an optional dependency.
 One can install it only if you need visualize the System in Jupyter environment.

 V0.9.7 (11/5/2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^